wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 2 - Starting DevOps/DEMO 2.5 - Release Management/Demo 2.5.md

 0. Click the **Abandon** button

- > You can Abandon a release at any point in time and doing so, no other further actions are possible on that release
+ > You can Abandon a release at any point in time and doing so, no further actions are possible on that release

 0. Click the **Send Email** button

  [Explain that you can send an email with release details to other people]

  [ !!!
-Most likely the deployment to the *Dev* environment will not be completed, if it's the case, approve an older release to *Prod* environment]
+Most likely the deployment to the *Dev* environment will not be completed yet, if it's the case, approve an older release to *Prod* environment]

 0. Approve a release to **Prod**.